 Once separated, both blocks spin on their axis and merge to display the new hour, so the satellite carousel spins on the central axis, each satellite counter-spins, and each block spins on its axis – a mechanical spectacle.
 The gilded lyre-shaped spring facilitates the splitting and merging of each cube.

 The UR-120 steel and titanium case was 44mm long, 47mm wide and 15.8mm thick, made up of two interlocking parts, equivalent to a caseback and a bezel, connected with lateral screws.
 Also, the case featured articulated lugs.
-The UR-20.01 movement powers the UR-120; the satellite construction is mounted on a reliable base movement, a Zenith Elite automatic calibre, with a propeller-shaped Windfänger on the rotor to moderate the winding rate.
+The UR-20.01 movement powers the UR-120; the satellite construction is mounted on a reliable base movement with a propeller-shaped Windfänger on the rotor to moderate the winding rate.
 As of today, no other UR-120 editions were announced.
 Live Long and Prosper!